reyasb/BookUrShows-Management/README.md

 ## 🎯 Business Objective

-The main objective of BookUrTicket is to simplify and automate the movie ticket booking process while improving booking accuracy, seat availability validation, cost calculation, routing, and customer communication.
+The main objective of BookUrShows is to simplify and automate the movie ticket booking process while improving booking accuracy, seat availability validation, cost calculation, routing, and customer communication.

 ## 🏗️ Case Type